Biman Bangladesh Airlines Flight 147: Hijacking

-Cabin crew noticed the perpetrator acting strangely for most of the flight; he was supposedly armed with a toy pistol.
+Early reports said the perpetrator was armed with a pistol, fired several shots, and claimed to have a bomb.
+A local police official later said the gun was fake, and the next day the government would not confirm that he had a weapon of any kind, real or fake.
 The plane diverted and performed an emergency landing.
 Passengers were evacuated.
-The suspected hijacker was identified as a man in his mid-20s who demanded to speak with his wife, and Prime Minister Sheikh Hasina.
+The suspected hijacker was identified as a man in his mid-30s who demanded to speak with his wife, and then Prime Minister Sheikh Hasina.

 Assault

-The 737 was boarded by Bangladeshi special forces who demanded that the hijacker drop his weapon.
-When the hijacker failed to comply, he was shot dead.
+The 737 was boarded by Bangladeshi special forces who demanded that the hijacker surrender.
+When the hijacker failed to comply, he was shot, and died shortly thereafter.
 It is not known how many shots were fired.